Chicago Paternity Attorneys

 Order of Paternity: An order of paternity and an administrative paternity order are, at their core, the same thing.
 The key difference is that an order of paternity is established by a judge within the state’s court system, rather than by a state service.

 The importance of determining paternity in Chicago is confirmed in instances where a man who is presumed to be the father is required to pay child support when, in reality, he is not the child’s biological father.
 Truthfully, there are countless variations of paternity disputes that present challenges for an individual or family to cope with, many of which evoke strong emotions that can make problems all the more difficult to resolve.
 Moreover, knowing and applying your rights in the face of fluctuating emotions can also present many obstacles.
 Even though DNA testing is usually used to establish paternity, a lot more goes into developing a strong paternity case.

 There are a number of reasons that the substantiation of paternity is important, both for the benefit of the father as a parental figure, as well as for the wellbeing of the child in terms of child support, child custody, and visitation.
 The Chicago family law firm of Nottage and Ward, LLP has the experience and resources necessary to help a couple settle paternity issues rationally during an emotionally charged time.

 With over 20 years of experience handling the most complex of family law cases in Illinois, Nottage and Ward, LLP, has the skill to efficiently and professionally handle matters of paternity, ensuring that the proper party is awarded parental rights.
-To learn more about how we can help you with your paternity matters, call (312) 332-2915.
+To learn more about how our Chicago paternity lawyers can help you with your legal matters, call (312) 332-2915.

 - The Importance of Establishing Paternity